zedlopez/ifm/The Recipe Book.md

 Here we've set things up so that if Clark tries to eat the wrapped candy, he'll be interrupted by this other command; and if his unwrapping-the-candy attempt fails, he won't go on to eat the thing.
 [IQ Test] demonstrates a character who shows this kind of planning intelligence.

-Because before-rules chain neatly, we can trigger whole plans of behavior if we have a sensible set, as in
+Because before-rules chain neatly, we can trigger whole plans of behaviour if we have a sensible set, as in

 ``` inform7
 Before someone entering a closed container: try the person asked opening the noun.